-- A. Any nonconforming wall sign legally erected prior to the adoption of this Section, or any amendment of this Section, may be continued to be maintained but shall not be enlarged, reworded, redesigned or altered in any way unless it conforms with the provisions contained here. - B. The exemption granted in paragraph A. above shall not apply to any non-accessory sign or to any
+A. Any nonconforming wall sign legally erected prior to the adoption of this Section, or any amendment of this Section hereto, may be continued to be maintained but shall not be enlarged, reworded, redesigned or altered in any way unless it conforms with the provisions contained herein.

-- sign which has been illegally erected, has been abandoned, or has not been repaired or properly maintained. - C. Any sign which has been destroyed or damaged to the extent that the cost or repair or restoration will exceed one-third of the replacement value as of the date of destruction shall not be repaired, rebuilt, restored or changed unless in conformity with this Section.
+- B. The exemption herein granted in paragraph A. above shall not apply to any non-accessory sign or to any sign which has been illegally erected, has been abandoned, or has not been repaired or properly maintained, as provided in subsections (j) (1) and (j)(5) above. - C. Any sign which has been destroyed or damaged to the extent that the cost or repair or restoration will exceed one-third of the replacement value as of the date of destruction shall not be repaired, rebuilt, restored or changed unless in conformity with this Section.